cablehead/levee/docs/messages-yet-again.md

   - Go allows you to do this, I think largely for the above reason, so I thought it'd give the API *cred*.

-  - It makes things clearer use wise, when you begin to `pipe` one message channel into another.
+  - It makes things clearer use wise, when you begin to `redirect` one message channel into another.

-- Provide the concept of piping a message channel into another.
+- Provide the concept of redirecting a message channel into another.
 Ideas behind this were:

   - Strictly enforcing the distinction between `1x` vs `Nx` almost demands you need this, as you constantly need to adapt from what how a producer was written for (say `1x`) and when you might to use it differently.

-  - You should be able to optimize performance, so the effect after piping is message channel is a minimal as it could be after a pipe.
-E.g., a naive but inefficient implementation method to pipe is:
+  - You should be able to optimize performance, so the effect after the redirect is a message channel that's as efficient as it could be.
+E.g., a naive but inefficient implementation method to redirect is:

 ```lua
     h:spawn(function()